akiyomov/tahrirchi_test/README.md

 # How would you evaluate the quality of the collected data?

-O' o', G' g', 'tutuq belgisi' need to be fixed
+Dots and number need to be removed